rstudio/flexdashboard/snippets/textannotation.md

 dygraph(mdeaths)
 ```

-Note: Includes only male deaths
+> Includes only male deaths

 ### About dygraphs